bcanfield/southpaw/README.md

-Optimize your DFS experience by programmatically updating your lineups, analyzing your data, and more.
+Optimize your DFS experience by programmatically retrieving and updating your lineups, analyzing your data, and more.